aherne/php-security-api/README.md

 Where:

 - **users**: (mandatory) holds list of site users, each identified by a **user** tag
+    - *roles*: (mandatory) holds list of roles guests (non-logged in users) belong to, separated by commas
     - **user**: (mandatory) holds information about a single user
         - *id*: (mandatory) holds unique user identifier (eg: 1)
         - *username*: (optional) holds user's username (eg: john_doe).
 Mandatory for XML authentication!